gsoules/MkDocs/digital-archive/docs/administrator/reindex.md

 The Digital Archive is built on top of [Omeka](https://omeka.org/classic/) which uses a MySQL database to store the metadata for the items in your collection.
-In the diagram above, each green shapes that says "MySQL" represents a single MySQL database.
+In the diagram above, each green shape that says "MySQL" represents a single MySQL database for one collection.

 The diagram shows that each Digital Archive site has one MySQL database and one private index.
 There is one more index, shown at the top of the diagram, that all sites share.
 It contains